- Best corner TV mount

 If you want a longer arm, for even more positions we prefer the Mount-It M1-372 since this beast can extend up to 40 solid inches.

-The most affordable bracket goes to the Fozimoa TV Mount, which has all of the full motion features you need, making a potential choice for small to mid-size TV screens.
+The most affordable bracket goes to the Fozimoa TV Mount, which has all of the full motion features you need, making it a potential choice for small to mid-size screens.

-Lastly, for standard wall mounting make sure to also check out our best TV wall mounts to see other brackets that are designed for straight wall TV mounting.
+Lastly, for standard wall mounting make sure to also check out our best TV wall mounts to see other brackets designed for straight wall TV mounting.

 Best Corner TV organization

-- A good recommendation from us with the steel construction and two mounting plates that ensures that the TV doesn’t sag when mounted in the corner of a wall.
+- A good recommendation from us comes with the steel construction and two mounting plates that ensure the television doesn’t sag when mounted in the corner of a wall.

 - Compatible with most VESA patterns.